smartworkz-kyriacos/smartworkz-site/content/english/blog/machine-learning.md

 * _In the `source\training.py` script update entry_point to `entry_point="mnist.py"`_
 * This line will tell SageMaker to first install defined dependencies from `code/requirements.txt`, and then to upload all code inside of this folder to your container.

-  Your estimator should now look like this
+  Your estimator should now look like this:

       estimator = PyTorch(
       					entry_point="mnist.py",